 Unlit properties provide the perfect environment for burglars to sneak in and out unnoticed, so fit an outdoor light, which costs from £8.

 Timer switches are an inexpensive and useful tool against burglars.
 They will switch lights on and off at random, giving the impression someone is at home even when the house is empty.

 Read our guide to choosing burglar alarms

-The first place thieves look are dresser drawers, wardrobes and the freezer, so avoid keeping jewellery etc here.
+The first place thieves look are dresser drawers, wardrobes and the freezer, so avoid keeping jewellery or other valuables in those places.